-The way forward will be a diverse and inclusive one - for the customers and societies we serve, and for Thomson Reuters as a company.
-Diversity and Inclusion (D&I) is core to Thomson Reuters' purpose and values.
-In 2022, we continued to make progress on D&I within Thomson Reuters in the face of significant change as a company.
-We remain committed to prioritizing D&I as a business imperative, continually improving the inclusiveness and equity of our employee experience for all colleagues and achieving our D&I goals.
+Diversity and Inclusion (D&I) are core to our purpose and values at Thomson Reuters, and we remain committed to making our company a more diverse and inclusive place to work.
+This includes prioritizing D&I as a business imperative, continually improving the inclusiveness and equity of our employee experience for all employees and achieving our D&I goals.

 In 2020, Thomson Reuters established aspirational goals for diversifying our senior leadership (director and above).
-In 2022, we continued to increase the representation of racially/ethnically diverse talent in senior leadership while the representation of women and Black employees in senior leadership /emained flat year-over-year.
-As of March 6, 2023, 36% (4) of our current 11 executive officers are women and 27% (3) identify as racially/ethnically diverse.
+In 2023, we saw positive progress in hiring and promoting diverse talent in senior leadership while also experiencing attrition of diverse talent at near similar rates.
+Thus, our overall progress is a small net improvement in the representation of women and Black employees in senior leadership while the representation of racial and ethnically diverse employees in senior leadership remained flat year-over-year.
+In addition, we have made meaningful progress in increasing the diversity of our executive team.
+As of February 1, 2024, 50%, (5) of our current 10 executive officers are women and 30% (3) identify as racially/ethnically diverse.
+We recognize that there is still work to do, and we are steadfast in our commitment to increasing diverse representation.
+As such, we are recommitting to our representation goals in 2024.